martadudek/lrna-amber/README.md

 This repository contains the following files:
 - leaprc.ff14SB: leap file for loading the force field
 - parm10_LRNA.dat: leap file corrected for L-RNA
-- nucleic12_LRNA.lib: leap new library for L-RNA
+- nucleic12_LRNA.lib: new leap library for L-RNA
-- nucleic10.in: leap file with L-ribonucleotides added
+- nucleic10.in: leap file with L-ribonucleotides
 - executable script (install.sh)
 - exemplary .pdb file to test the modified force field